 Considerations When Choosing a Balcony Railing Planter

 As with any purchase, it’s worth thinking about some things before buying.
-Granted, a balcony planter box isn’t on the same level as, say, a BBQ or new balcony flooring, but you still need to consider the following.
+Granted, a railing planter box isn’t on the same level as, say, a BBQ or new balcony flooring, but you still need to consider the following.

 Start by thinking about the type of rail you’re decorating.
 It’s not a massive deal, but some planters will sit better on different types of railing.
 For example, something made for a sturdy concrete wall won’t sit properly on a wrought-iron railing.